Would your family be ready to evacuate if necessary?

-- We keep (all day everyday) an emergency crank powered radio, a first aid kit, mini 72 hour kit, extra blankets, an emergency road kit, snacks, a current and 3-4 year old family photo (for ID purposes) and small bills (money) in our van.
+- We keep (all day every day) an emergency crank powered radio, a first aid kit, mini 72-hour kit, extra blankets, an emergency road kit, snacks, a current and 3-4-year-old family photo (for ID purposes) and small bills (money) in our van.

-- All of our family pictures are on our external hard drive, but we have some pictures from mine and my husband’s childhood that aren’t.
+- All of our family pictures are on our external hard drive, but we have some pictures of mine and my husband’s childhood that aren’t.
 (Remember the days of film??)
 These, along with older written journals are all in a tub in our basement.